 RREO: Recycling Resources Economic Opportunity Program

 Since its inception in 2007, the program has awarded nearly $25 million to businesses, local governments, nonprofit organizations, and schools and universities to develop recycling infrastructure and promote sustainable behavior change in communities across Colorado.
-Funds are distributed via grants and rebates.
-RREO is administered by the Pollution Prevention Advisory Board.
+Funds are distributed via grants and rebates, approved by the Pollution Prevention Advisory Board.

 FRWD: Front Range Waste Diversion Program

 The Front Range Waste Diversion (FRWD, or “forward”) program provides grants and technical assistance to Front Range communities to increase recycling, composting, and waste reduction.

 FRWD RFA now available: Construction & Demolition Waste Diversion and Reduction on the Front Range.